 This beachfront hostel is perfect for your stay as you will have easy access to the starting point of the festival while also being near all of the best attractions and activities in Salvador.

 - Where: Rio

-If you are looking for the ultimate party experience during your trip to Brazil, then you won’t want to miss Carnival in Rio de Janeiro.
+If you are looking for the ultimate party experience during your trip to Brazil, then you won’t want to miss Carnival in Rio de Janeiro, one of the most famous festivals in the world.
 This annual festival is known worldwide as one of the biggest and most vibrant parties on the planet, attracting millions of people each year from all over the world.

 The celebration starts at 11 am on the Friday before Lent and continues for six full days and nights.
 During that time, you can expect to see parades filled with elaborate costumes, dancing street performers, live music, food vendors, open bar tents, and much more.

 Carnival consists of samba school parades, which are massive gatherings of costumed performers who compete against one another for the top prize in a series of judged dance and musical performances.
 You’ll also see a variety of other colorful events taking place throughout Rio — it truly is an explosion of color, music, and fun that you won’t want to miss!